raygun101/MarkupKit/README.md

 See _LMTableView.h_ for more information.

 ### LMTableViewCell
-The `LMTableViewCell` class supports the declaration of custom cell content in markup.
+The `LMTableViewCell` class supports the declaration of custom table view cell content in markup.
 It can be used when the content options provided by the default `UITableViewCell` class are not sufficient.
 As discussed earlier, it automatically applies constraints to its content to enable self-sizing behavior.

 For example, the following markup creates a plain table view whose single cell contains a `UIDatePicker`.
 The date picker will be automatically sized to fill the width and height of the cell: